Robust Classification via a Single Diffusion Model: Experiments

 Adversarial training methods often suffer from poor generalization across different threat models, while DiffPure requires adjusting purification noise scales for different threat models, which limits their applicability in real-world scenarios where the threat models are unknown.
 In contrast, our proposed methods are agnostic to specific threat models.
 To demonstrates the strong generalization ability of our methods across different threat models, we evaluate the generalization performance of our proposed method by testing against different threats, including $\ell_\infty$, $\ell_2$, and StAdv.

-Table \ref{table:robust_generalization} presents the results, which shows that the average robustness of our methods (DC and RDC) surpass the baselines by more than 30\%.
-Specifically, our model outperforms $\ell_\infty$ adversarial training models by +10.54\% under the $\ell_2$ attack and $\ell_2$ adversarial training models by +19.92\% under the $\ell_\infty$ attack.
-Impressively, DC and RDC achieve 93.55\% and 91.41\% robustness under StAdv, surpassing adversarial training models by more than 86.14\%.
+Table \ref{table:robust_generalization} presents the results, demonstrating that the average robustness of our methods surpasses the baselines by more than 30\%.
+Specifically, RDC outperforms $\ell_\infty$ adversarial training models by +12.30\% under the $\ell_2$ norm and $\ell_2$ adversarial training models by +22.35\% under the $\ell_\infty$ norm.
+Impressively, LM, DC and RDC achieve 87.50\%, 93.55\% and 89.45\% robustness under StAdv, surpassing previous methods by more than 53.90\%.
 These results indicate the strong generalization ability of our method and its potential to be applied in real-world scenarios under unknown threats.